iEarthos/Enterprise-3/README.md

 Enterprise
 ==========

 This is a tool intended to help facilitate the process of booting Linux on Intel Macintosh computers made by Apple from a USB stick or similar.
-It is written in C, using gnu-efi, and is currently compiling for 32-bit (64-bit support is coming very soon!).
-It is _not_ stable, and should really _not_ be used, except for testing with VirtualBox or QEMU, of course. :)
+It is designed for [Mac Linux USB Loader](https://github.com/SevenBits/Mac-Linux-USB-Loader).
+It is written in C, using gnu-efi, and is currently running on 32-bit EFIs in VirtualBox (64-bit support is coming very soon!).
+It is _not_ stable, and should really _not_ be used, except for testing with VirtualBox or QEMU, of course. :) It can be compiled on both Linux and OS X computers, however, on OS X you will need a cross compiler as Apple's GCC cannot compile EFI binaries.
+I am currently using [these instructions](http://osxbook.com/book/bonus/chapter4/efiprogramming/) to produce a working EFI environment (though those tools are a _bit_ old and only compile for 32 bit - I plan on updating the toolchain).

+Currently, I'm using a GRUB for EFI image to boot Linux from within an ISO file, however, that technique is not as perfect as I'd like.
+So, Enterprise will slowly usurp the role of GRUB in booting Linux for [Mac Linux USB Loader](https://github.com/SevenBits/Mac-Linux-USB-Loader) and this will hopefully give me additional control in the booting process.

 This program is in an __extremely__ early stage.
 Here's a list of tasks that need to be done:

-- [x] detects ISO file (named boot.iso)
+- [x] detect ISO file (named boot.iso)
-- [ ] detects system configuration (firmware version, etc)
+- [ ] detect system configuration (firmware version, etc)
 - [ ] integration with [Mac Linux USB Loader](https://github.com/SevenBits/Mac-Linux-USB-Loader)
 - [ ] boots Linux from ISO
 - [ ] boot option customization, troubleshooting, etc